-6. An evaluation of the timeline Explain:

-for the municipality to achieve Developer will pay half of the development cost upfront (\$1.6 million) upon completion of the servicing.
-County

-'financial payback' of its will provide loan for \$1.6 million with 10 year payback at 3% financing.
-Annual debt payments to the County is
+Developer will pay half of the development cost upfront (\$1.6 million) upon completion of the servicing.
+County will provide loan for \$1.6 million with 10 year payback at 3% financing.
+Annual debt payments to the County is \$189,000.

-investment costs through the \$189,000.

-assessment generated from

-new development.

-7. Consideration of whether the Explain:

-County's front end financing of a No. This development provides the initial servicing which will subsequently allow other lands to hook onto the

-particular development creates system.

-an unfair competitive

-advantage.